Date:

-Grab a small group of friends and paddle the course Nov.
-24 at 7 a.m. until Nov.
-25 at 11 a.m.
-We will have the LARGE orange HPS turn buoy out there for you.
-Donate $25 or more to Maui Food Bank to get a 2021 event t-shirt and a chance to win dinner for two to the Banyan Tree at The Ritz-Carlton Maui, Kapalua.
-Come by Kihei Canoe Club between 8 a.m. – 11 a.m. on Thanksgiving day to drop off your food donations and pick up your t-shirt.
+Grab some friends and join us Thanksgiving Morning at 7 a.m.
+The event is FREE and open to the public but registration is encouraged.
+Donate $40 or more to get an event t-shirt.
+Come by Kihei Canoe Club between 7 a.m. – 10 a.m. on Thanksgiving day to drop off your food donations and pick up your t-shirt.
 (No t-shirt pick up is available outside this time, and delivery or shipping is not available.)

 We look forward to seeing your Paddle For Hunger posts!

-Use the Donate link on this page to donate now to Maui Food Bank.
+Use the Donate link on this page to donate now.

 The course runs from Kīhei Canoe Club to Kealia Pond River Mouth/Pavilion and back to Kīhei Canoe Club Pier.
 For the short course, turn early… anywhere, no shame.